 About Us

-UPROOT seeks to strengthen, scaffold, and expand Indigenous content and practices within UBCs pharmaceutical curriculum.
+UPROOT is dedicated to strengthening, scaffolding, and expanding Indigenous content and practices within UBC’s pharmaceutical curriculum through collaboration.

 Background

-The project team is fortunate to be based on a deep foundation of collaborative and productive partnerships.
-The team is composed of a broad range of experts, scholars, community members, and students with diverse connections to Indigenous Nations across Canada.
+Our lab is composed of a broad range of experts, scholars, community members, and students with diverse connections to Indigenous Nations across Canada.
+Although our work comes from within a colonial structure, we remain committed to efforts of decolonization.

 The Name